-Also, it is a Bermuda grass, so it should be noted that it has zero shade tolerance.
+Tifway 419 is a Bermuda grass, so it should be noted that it has zero shade tolerance.
 It will not tolerate any shade at all.
-If you’re planting it next to a two story house or between two tall houses or where two fences intersect or you’re planting little trees now but those little trees are going to become big trees in the future, you should take note that this is probably going to thin out and die over time, due to that shade.
-Like I said, wide open spaces is the best place for any Bermuda grass.
+If you’re planting it next to a two story house or between two tall houses or where two fences intersect, this is not the grass for your project.
+If you’re planting little trees now but those little trees are going to become big trees in the future, this is probably going to thin out and die over time due to that shade.
+Like I said, wide open space is the best place for any Bermuda grass.

-Another thing, Bermuda grasses in generally, this one certainly, whereas the St. Augustine and Zoysia, you can get by with two to three fertilizations per year, you’re looking at, with the Bermuda grasses, you really need to, you’re almost double that.
-You need probably four to six for it to be, fertilizations per year, for it to be the greenest and the nicest that it can be.
+With the St. Augustine and Zoysia, you can get by with two to three fertilizations per year.
+However with the Bermuda grasses, you really need to almost double that.
+You need probably four to six fertilizations per year for it to be the greenest and the nicest that it can be.

-Also, just like the other Bermuda grasses, weeds can be an issue with the Bermuda grass.
-It’s not quite as thick and dense as the Zoysia and the St. Augustine, so it doesn’t do as well shading out those weed seeds, so usually putting out a pre-emergent herbicide like I talked about in our video with the TexTurf is usually the best way to combat those weeds.
-You put out that pre-emergent herbicide, which usually has to be done by a licensed applicator.
-You put that out and it creates a barrier and the weeds never get going.
+Just like the other Bermuda grasses, weeds can be an issue with the Tifway 419 Bermuda grass.
+It’s not quite as thick and dense as the Zoysia and the St. Augustine, so it doesn’t do as well shading out those weed seeds.
+I recommend putting out a pre-emergent herbicide as the best way to combat those weeds.
+You put out that pre-emergent herbicide and it creates a barrier and the weeds never get going.

-Tifway 419 in general is a great grass if you’re willing to mow that twice a week and you don’t have much shade and you don’t like the coarseness of some of the St. Augustine’s.
-Tifway 419 may be a good alternative for your particular lawn.
+Tifway 419 is a great grass if you’re willing to mow that twice a week and if you don’t have much shade.
+If you don’t like the coarseness of some of the St. Augustines, Tifway 419 may be a good alternative for your lawn.

 Come by our office to “barefoot test” our grass varieties before you buy — it’s located in Arcola on McKeever Road, just off Highway 6 and just a few miles east of Sienna Plantation.
 Call us at 281-431-7441 today!